Imagine completing 1 to 2 years of college while in high school.

 - Allowing students to complete a degree faster

 - Reducing costs for a college education

-- Preparing students for college work and reducing the need for remedial coursework
+- Preparing students for college work and reducing the need for developmental coursework

 - Making more effective use of the senior year in high school